-The attached letter was developed by Allied Health Professions Australia (AHPA) and its member associations asking the National Disability Insurance Agency for an immediate halt to the implementation of tiered therapy pricing.
+AHPA has written to the CEO of the National Disability Insurance Agency (NDIA), Rob de Luca, asking for an immediate halt to the implementation of tiered therapy pricing.

-AHPA and its member associations are extremely concerned about the National Disability Insurance Agency’s (NDIA’s) decision to implement tiered therapeutic pricing, as outlined in Recommendation 17 of the recently released McKinsey and Company Independent Pricing Review.
+AHPA and our member associations are extremely concerned about the NDIA’s decision to implement tiered therapeutic pricing, as outlined in Recommendation 17 of the recently released McKinsey and Company Independent Pricing Review.

-AHPA and its members have undertaken a number of immediate activities in response to the pricing review.
-In addition to writing to NDIA CEO, Rob de Luca, we are also engaging with the NDIA Board and the Assistant Minister for Disability Services requesting an immediate halt to the implementation process.
+AHPA has also engaged with the NDIA Board and the Assistant Minister for Disability Services requesting an immediate halt to the implementation process.

 Update: AHPA is pleased to report that the NDIA did not introduce a tiered pricing structure for the NDIS.
 In March 2019 it was announced that NDIS therapy prices would increase (from 1 July 2019) and would continue to have a single price level for most services.